pujidjayanto/pujidjayanto/README.md

 ## Current 🌊
 - I am working remotely (Already 4 years, wow i do not even realize that! time flies so fast)
-- I am reading The Software Engineers Guide Book by Gergely Orosz.
+- I am reading The Psychology of Money by Morgan Housel.
-- I sometimes do [leetcode](https://leetcode.com/u/pujidjayanto/) when there is no on going project
+- I sometimes do [codewars](https://www.codewars.com/users/pujidjayanto) when there is no on going project

 ## Expertise 🔬
 My expertise primiraly lies in web backend development.
 I also did frontend development sometimes, and occasionally manage the infrastructure side related to the project I am currently working on.
 My field of expertise is payment gateway system, financial system, and i begin to learn blockchain system.